alexiszamanidis/zsh-git-fzf/README.md

     wt upgrade: Upgrade zsh-git-worktree plugin
 ```

+**wt add** (Create Operation)

+-   Checkout new branch from a remote branch:
+    -   Run the following command: `wt add <-new-branch-> <-remote-branch->`
+-   Checkout remote branch:
+    -   Run the following command: `wt add <-remote-branch->`
+    -   After executing the command above, close the fzf by pressing ESC
+-   Checkout new branch from a local branch:
+    -   Run the following command: `wt add <-new-branch->`
+    -   After executing the command above, select a working tree from the fzf results

 ## Assumptions

 This is the first version of the plugin, so you need to make some assumptions to use it